 If you are looking for some decent hiking adventure choose Lugnaquilla – the highest point of Wicklow Mountains – 925 metres.

 Giant’s Causeway – incredible phenomenon formed 50-60 million years ago!

 Giant’s Causeway is one of the most famous attractions in island.
 It’s a 3 km walk from Windy Gap – the starting point.
 This untypical rocky coast was formed 50 to 60 million years ago from successive lava flows cooling while contacted with the sea.
 This phenomenon is to be seen only in two places in the world – Ireland and New Zealand.

 The Loop Head Peninsula.

 Loop Head is probably one of my favourite walks in the west coastal of Ireland.
 It is marked with a lighthouse built in 1670 and a fascinating history is linked to this building.
 The lighthouse is the main landmark on the northern shore of the Shannon River.
 Loop Head offers dramatic views from 90 metre high cliffs of the sea down to Kerry Head and Dingle to the Cliffs of Moher in the north.

 Galway – a must stop on the Wild Atlantic Way

-Galway is a charming city and it should be your stop in the Wild Atlantic Way.
-With only 80 000 inhabitants it is a wonderful place to visit and enjoy local pubs for Irish music.
-Don’t forget to check out tiny busy streets for Irish crafts and general for an unforgetable atmosphere.
+Galway is a charming city located on the Wild Atlantic Way.
+With only 80 000 inhabitants it is a wonderful place to visit and enjoy local pubs with traditional Irish music and atmosphere.
+The pleasant streets are full of crafts shops, original souvenirs and plenty of delicious restaurants.